 - ¼ teaspoon salt

 - ½ cup vegetable oil 125ml or 4 oz

 - 2 tablespoons buttermilk or milk 30ml or 1 oz

 - ½ teaspoon vanilla

-- 3 medium very ripe bananas, mashed well
+- 3 medium very ripe bananas mashed well (about 354 grams)

 - In a small bowl, add flour, baking soda and salt, whisk and set aside.

 - In a large bowl mix egg, sugar and oil and stir until well combined

 - Add the dry ingredients to the wet and stir.
 This mixture will be thick and dry but mix or fold until you have very few streaks of dry flour.